 §10.302(d)(1)(A)(i) Market Rents (page 2 of 25).
-The change to this section will produce more conservative market rent assumptions when a development has only a few market rate units.
-Staff believes that market rent premiums above the 60% rent level are unlikely unless a development has a significant number of market units.
-Staff has recently seen transactions where break-even feasibility on these properties is dependent upon achieving very high premiums (\$150 per unit to \$250 per unit in some instances) over the 60% rent levels.
-Many times these are generally smaller developments in secondary or tertiary markets.
-However the situation also exists in submarkets in large metropolitan primary markets.
-To limit the risk associated with not achieving the higher market rents, the rule proposes that for developments proposed with 15% or fewer market or unrestricted units, the rents for the market rate units will be capped at the maximum 60% rent level for analysis purposes.
+The change to this section will produce more conservative market rent assumptions when a development has relatively a few market rate units.
+Staff believes that market rent premiums above the 60% rent level are unlikely unless a development has a significant number of market units and market rents are significantly higher than the 60% rents.

+Staff has recently seen transactions where break-even feasibility is dependent upon achieving very high unit premiums (\$150 per unit to \$250 per unit in some instances) over the 60% rent levels.
+We have seen some over \$400 per unit.
+Generally these are generally smaller developments in secondary or tertiary markets.
+However the situation also exists in submarkets within large metropolitan primary markets.

+To limit the risk associated with not achieving break-even using the higher market rents, the rule proposes that for developments proposed with 15% or fewer market or unrestricted units, the rents for the market rate units will be underwritten by the Department at the maximum 60% rent level for analysis purposes only.
+Rents will not be capped in the LURA.

-$\S10.302(d)(1)(A)(ii)$ - (v) Rental Income (page 2 of 25).
+§10.302(d)(1)(A)(ii) - (v) Rental Income (page 2 of 25).
 Changes to this section provide additional clarity of the methodology and calculations used by the Underwriter to determine collected rents for each unit type.
-The methodology itself is not changed.
+The methodology itself is not changed and there is no impact to underwriting in any way.